 The wood also comes from sustainably sourced forests.
 The manufacturer states that the materials are child-safe including the paint which is non-toxic.

-Like a few other push walkers, it is shaped like a cart so that your child can use it to carry things around.
+Like a few other walking toys, it is shaped like a cart so that your child can use it to carry things around.
 Or more importantly, you can add heavier things to the cart to make the push walker bear more weight.
 It also has cute beads, gears, cogwheels and guided-movement toys for your child to play with.

 - Radio Flyer Classic Walker Wagon